 If you are the victim of discrimination at work, it can feel like a desperate situation.
 But things can be put right and you may want expert legal advice to do it.

 According to the most recent government figures (2011/12) employment tribunals accepted 10,800 claims just on sexual discrimination alone.
+A BBC investigation recently heightened the gender pay gap issue, revealing the NHS are paying higher salaries to male over female doctors.
 Whether you’re a female employee getting paid less than a male colleague for doing the same job, or from an ethnic minority and being refused the same training prospects as your workmates, you can seek advice from First4Lawyers.
 Contact us for more information.

 What is discrimination at work?